Are you ready for a relationship?

 But if you’re enjoying being in the past – or the future too much your headspace isn’t free to meet someone today.

-Family gatherings bring looming questions of, ‘do you have a partner?’ and your friends claim you’re picky.
-You spend time thinking about whether you have attachment issues, are totally unlovable and whether you should be trying harder.
+Family gatherings bring looming questions of, ‘do you have a partner?’.
+Your friends claim you’re picky.
+You spend time thinking about whether you have attachment issues?
+You wonder if you are totally unlovable.
+Maybe you should be trying harder?
 The truth is maybe that you’re happy just how you are and that is okay.

-If you’re drawn towards other projects, and have no enthusiasm for dating: yes examine this, question whether you’re hiding from intimacy (because it is REALLY scary) but if you just love other things in your life and you value them more also cool.
-Many people find reward and fulfillment in work, friends, creativity, aloneness and I am not here to tell you how to lead your life.
+If you’re drawn towards other projects and have no enthusiasm for dating: yes examine this, question whether you’re hiding from intimacy (because it is REALLY scary).
+If you just love other things in your life and you value them more also cool.
+Many people find reward and fulfilment in work, friends, creativity, aloneness.
+I am not here to tell you how to lead your life.
 I want you to honour how you feel good in the world, and do more of that whatever it means to you.